Lixhr/HackTheBox/PWN/easy/bad_grades/README.md

 ## Reversing the binary

-Let's ask Ghidra to decompile the binary and see what's under the hood.
+Let's ask Ghidra to decompile the binary and see what's happening behind the scenes.

 There are three main functions.
-- menu(), that redirects the user in the two functions below.
+- menu(), which redirects the user in the two functions below.
-- view_grades(), that displays arbitrary grades.
+- view_grades(), which displays arbitrary grades.
 Nothing intresting found here.
 - new_grades() , asking the user for his grades.

-The main problem is in new_grades().
+The main issue lies within `new_grades()`.
 Let's clean it up and analyze it.

         void    new_grades(void)
         {